-(Question Indicative Content Marks Guidance 1 (a) Award one mark for each of the following, up to a maximum of two: • (they are) shy • (they are) elusive • (they are) quick 2 There is no premium on own words in this answer.
+Question Indicative Content Marks Guidance 1 (a) Award one mark for each of the following, up to a maximum of two: bears gather annually / the gathering is an annual event at Churchill River / Hudson Bay [Do not credit 'Canada' on its own] chance to study bears / their behaviour a benefit for tourism 2 The question is focused on facts related to the gathering.
+Do not credit points from the final sentence.
+There is no premium on own words in this answer.
 Selective copying is acceptable.
-Tick only 1 point per space. (b) Award one mark for each of the following, up to a maximum of two: • (because it is) frustrating • not (being) in the right place • not (having) the right setting 2 There is no premium on own words in this answer.
+Credit only 1 point per box.
+Tick correct answers. (b) Award one mark for each of the following: tourism research / study 2 The question is focused on the benefits arising from the gathering.
+Do not credit points from the final sentence.
+There is no premium on own words in this answer.
 Selective copying is acceptable.
-Verbatim copying of either sentence in paragraph two is not acceptable.
-Tick only 1 point per box. (c) Award one mark for each of the following, up to a maximum of two: • long lens • (good) field skills • (good) composition / composition skills 2 There is no premium on own words in this answer.
+Credit only 1 point per box.
+Tick correct answers. (c) Award one mark for each of the following, up to a maximum of two: provides insights (into their wanderings) migrations / wanderings are annual bears travel thousands of miles travel over tundra / ocean / and back again some bears are from eastern Canada some reach Greenland / islands off Norway 2 The question is focused on facts relating to the bears' migrations.
+There is no premium on own words in this answer.
 Selective copying is acceptable.
-Verbatim copying of sentences is not acceptable.
-Tick only 1 point per box.
+Credit only 1 point per box.
+Tick correct answers.